Jacob Rodriguez

-Jacob Rodriguez (born September 6, 2002) is an American college football linebacker for the Texas Tech Red Raiders.
-He previously played for the Virginia Cavaliers.
+Jacob Rodriguez (born September 6, 2002) is an American professional football linebacker for the Miami Dolphins of the National Football League (NFL) He played college football for the Virginia Cavaliers and Texas Tech Red Raiders and was selected by the Dolphins in the second round of the 2026 NFL draft.

 Early life

 Rodriguez was born in Hastings, Minnesota, to Joe and Ann Rodriguez.
 He moved to Wichita Falls, Texas, with his family at age 10.

 Rodriguez attended S. H. Rider High School in Wichita Falls.
 He was rated as a three-star recruit and committed to play college football for the Virginia Cavaliers.

 College career

 Virginia

-As a freshman in 2021, Rodriguez played all 12 games as a quarterback and a "football player", notching ten carries for 56 yards and hauling in eight receptions for 65 yards.
+As a freshman in 2021, Rodriguez played all 12 games as a quarterback and a "football player," notching 10 carries for 56 yards and hauling in eight receptions for 65 yards.
 After the season, he entered his name into the NCAA transfer portal.